 This course introduces the complex legal, moral, and ethical issues involved in providing health-care services.
 Emphasis is placed on the legal requirements of medical practices; the relationship of physician, patient, and office personnel; professional liabilities; and medical practice liability.
 Upon completion, students should be able to demonstrate a working knowledge of current medical law and accepted ethical behavior.
-This course is also available through the Virtual Learning Community (VLC).
 (F.)

-OST 153 Office Finance Solutions 2 2 0 3 Prerequisite: CIS 110, CIS 111, or Corequisite: None OST 137
+OST 153 Office Finance Solutions 1 2 0 2 Prerequisite: None Corequisite: None